Images (1)

 DefinitionThis section has been translated automatically.

 These food allergies often manifest themselves as " oral allergy syndrome".
-In rare cases, birch pollen allergy sufferers develop contact urticaria caused by birch branches.
-A worsening of atopic eczema (freely carried skin areas) associated with birch pollen is questionable.
+Rarely do birch pollen allergy sufferers develop contact urticaria from birch twigs.
+A birch pollen-associated worsening of atopic eczema (exposed areas of skin) is questionable.

 ClassificationThis section has been translated automatically.